Khadija Shah, a 27 year old British mother from Birmingham, is serving a life sentence in Pakistan for alleged drug trafficking.

 Her children were incarcerated for four and a half months before being released into the care of their grandmother and allowed to return to Britain.
 Khadija herself was let out of the prison for just one day to give birth to baby Malaika, and returned immediately to Adiala Jail where she and her baby girl have remained ever since.
 Adiala prison is known for its dangerously "unhygienic conditions", which recently saw a serious outbreak of TB.

-For more on the British Government's role in facilitating Khadija's arrest and possible death sentence, see our Stop Aid For Executions project.
+For more on the British Government's role in facilitating Khadija's arrest and sentence, see our Stop Aid For Executions project.